dslewicki/PacManRobotSimul/README.md

 1. Getting the tile index the ghost is at
 2. Removing all other directional pointers besides the direction it came from(only after the start of the game)
 3. and adding that tile object (not a reference/pointer) to the robot's internal map.

+02/18/2017
+THON has started and I'm busy doing infinite amounts of work, like adding a buglist and moving some chunks of code like making a new look() function from the code in main.cpp to the Map.cpp.

 02/16/2017
 So my roommate owes me and my other roommates >$1000, and we have video evidence of him agreeing to the bet with the terms clarified,